deskram/alideskram-tmux/README.md

 fi
 ```

-This makes **tmux start by default** every time you open Termux or zsh.
+This makes **tmux start by default** every time you open .bashrc or .zshrc .

 ---